These elegant, high-speed interurbans inspired people to write

 Author unknown - typed poem among newsprint notes of O. R. Cummings' Collection.

-The references; "a car all bright and new" to a new mail/express car and "if we don't have war with Spain, boys," to a timeline prior to the Spanish American War in 1898, leads me to believe the new mail/express car being referred to is:
+The references; "a car all bright and new" to a new mail/express car and "if we don't have war with Spain, boys," to a timeline before the Spanish-American War in 1898.
+I think the new mail/express car is being referred to:

 Text is taken from O. R. Cummings' book, "Trolleys to York Beach: The Portsmouth Dover & York Street Railway," December 30, 1964.

 Early in 1898, the Portsmouth, Kittery & York Street Railway received a government contract to transport the U. S. Mail between Portsmouth and York Beach.
-For this, it was necessary to provide suitable equipment, and a single-truck railway post office car, "A", was purchased, prior to May 1.
+For this, it was necessary to provide suitable equipment, and a single-truck railway post office car, "A", was purchased, before May 1.

 The RPO (Railway Post Office) car had an 18-foot body and was divided into two compartments, one 8-feet-long for mail and the other ten-feet-long, for baggage and express.